shopsys/shopsys/docs/storefront/store-management.md

 These are stores which we currently use:

 - **Persist Store** - Store which is persisted.
 That means that information saved in this store will persist after you reload a page or even close the tab/window.
-Simply, it will remain until it's being removed.
-This is ideal place to store informations (`slices`) like
+Simply, it will remain until it's removed.
+This is the ideal place to store information (`slices`) like
-  - **User Consent agreement** (to not ask about agreement of User Consent each time user opens the page)
+  - **User Consent agreement** (to not ask about agreemnt of user consent each time user opens the page)
-  - **User CartUuid or ComparisonUuid** (to not lose unlogged user Cart or Comparison)
+  - **User CartUuid or ComparisonUuid** (to not lose unauthenticated user's cart or comparison)
-- **Session Store** - Store to store temporary information.
+- **Session Store** - Store for storing temporary information.
 All values saved in this store will be removed after reloading the page.